I like to think that I’m an open-minded person who treats people equally. So, I would never call myself a biased person.

 In talent acquisition, implicit bias most commonly refers to a person forming an opinion about a candidate based solely on first impressions or demographic information rather than skills.
 These biases are often based on perceptions of race, gender, sexual orientation, etc., and the person with this bias is not necessarily aware they may be making decisions based on these factors.

-You believe your business is successful when the right talent is on the right team.
+Businesses tend to be more successful when the right talent is on the right team.
 However, when implicit bias is left unchecked, best-fit candidates may get passed over.

 A study by McKinsey & Company states that “companies in the top-quartile for ethnic/cultural diversity on executive teams were 33% more likely to have industry-leading profitability”.
 In short, a more diverse workforce often leads to better business outcomes.